Electrostatics/apbs/docs/using/input/old/generic/mol.rst

    .. currentmodule::  apbs.input_file.calculate

    * Nonpolar calculations: see :func:`nonpolar.Nonpolar.molecule` for more information.
+   * Boundary-element Poisson-Boltzmann calculations: see :func:`boundary_element.BoundaryElement.molecule` for more information.

-   * Finite difference Poisson-Boltzmann calculations: see :func:`finite_difference.FiniteDifference.molecule` for more information.
+   * Finite-difference Poisson-Boltzmann calculations: see :func:`finite_difference.FiniteDifference.molecule` for more information.
+   * Finite-element Poisson-Boltzmann calculations: see :func:`finite_element.FiniteElement.molecule` for more information.

 .. todo:: port for other calculation types